Altinn/altinn-studio-docs/content/teknologi/altinnstudio/known-issues/breaking-changes/_index.md

 This means the App must be updated and a the new version deployed to all environments.
 Existing instances are not affected.

-## Breaking change: Deploy pipeline fails with error: UPGRADE FAILED
+## Deploy pipeline fails with error: UPGRADE FAILED

 Introduced with upgrade of AKS cluster.
 The api version (extensions/v1beta1) used to deploy apps